 where $i$ is the canonical injection, $j(s):=s+e_{S_{max}}$ and $q(s):=s$. \end{thm}

-The paper is organized as follows: In a first part, we define an abstract notion of a $\Cu^\sim$-ideal for any countably-based $\Cu^\sim$-semigroup satisfying axioms (PD) and (PC), where the (PC) axiom, that stands for \emph{positively convex}, is to be specify.
-We then see that the smallest ideal containing an element might not always exists since the intersection of two $\Cu^\sim$-ideals is not necessarily a $\Cu^\sim$-ideal.
-However, in the case of a positive element $s$ of a $\Cu^\sim$-semigroup $S$ satisfying the above axioms, the smallest ideal of $S$ containing $s$ always exists and is explicitly computed.
-We finally build a complete lattice structure on the set of $\Cu^\sim$-ideals of a countably-based $\Cu^\sim$-semigroup satisfying axioms (PD) and (PC) $S$, relying on natural set bijection between $\Lat(S)\simeq \Lat(S_+)$, where $S_+\in\Cu$ is the positive cone of $S$.
+The paper is organized as follows: In the first part, we define an abstract notion of a $\Cu^\sim$-ideal for any positively directed $\Cu^\sim$-semigroup.
+We then see that the smallest ideal containing an element might not always exist since the intersection of two $\Cu^\sim$-ideals is not necessarily a $\Cu^\sim$-ideal.
+However, the smallest ideal containing an element $s$ of a positively directed and positively convex $\Cu^\sim$-semigroup $S$, where the notion of \emph{positively convex} is to be specified, always exists and is explicitly computed.
+We finally build a complete lattice structure on the set of $\Cu^\sim$-ideals of a positively directed and positively convex $\Cu^\sim$-semigroup $S$, relying on the natural set bijection between $\Lat(S)\simeq \Lat(S_+)$, where $S_+\in\Cu$ is the positive cone of $S$.

-We also study notion of quotients and exactness in the category $\Cu^\sim$.
-Among others, we show that a quotient ideal of a positively directed and positively ordered $\Cu^\sim$-semigroup is again a positively directed and positively ordered $\Cu^\sim$.
-Moreover, the functor $\Cu_1$ passes quotients and short exact sequence of ideals.
+We also study the notion of quotients and exactness in the category $\Cu^\sim$.
+Among others, we show that a quotient of a positively directed and positively ordered $\Cu^\sim$-semigroup by an ideal is again a positively directed and positively ordered $\Cu^\sim$-semigroup.
+Moreover, the functor $\Cu_1$ preserves quotients and short exact sequence of ideals.
 We finally use the split-exact sequence $0\longrightarrow S_+\longrightarrow S\longrightarrow S_{max}\longrightarrow 0$ described above to unravel commutative diagrams with exact rows linking $\Cu,\K_1$ and $\Cu_1$ of a separable $\CatCa$-algebra with stable rank one -and its ideals-.